 It is understood that shortly after that they made their way to Leadgate and ten years later the 1881 census has William Costello, a 19 year old coal miner lodging at Green Street, Leadgate.The 1891 census has Billy married to a Margaret Bradley with children.
 Between these census years we know very little of Billy’s early years in Leadgate other than vague memories about him being left with a local family whilst his father went to and fro across the country to find work.
 He was however a Roman Catholic and there was from 1860 an RC school in Leadgate although his grandchildren have a family tale of him being self taught so any schooling must have been limited and he was perhaps out working by his early teens.

-The earliest OS sheet surveyed published in 1862 the year of Billy’s birth shows the town shaped by industry, criss crossed by rail and wagonways linking Collieries and Ironworks with residential rows and squares intermingled to serve them.
+The earliest OS sheet surveyed was published in 1862 the year of Billy’s birth shows the town shaped by industry, criss crossed by rail and wagonways linking Collieries and Ironworks with residential rows or squares intermingled to serve them.

-Billy must have arrived in Leadgate about 1872 about 10 years after the this sheet was published so the place would not have changed much physically.
+Billy must have arrived in Leadgate about 1872, 10 years after the this sheet was published so the place would not have changed much physically.
 Newspaper reports it as an unruly wild west type of town with industrial unrest and frequent murders.
-Also particularly dangerous place for children with many reports of children’s deaths.
+Also a particularly dangerous place for children with many reports of children’s deaths.
 Coal seams outcropped near the surface around Leadgate resulting in widespread small scale mining undertaken scarring the surrounding countryside with open pits and drifts that hadn’t been made safe claiming lives even of children at play.
-The photograph below taken by Billy at Greenhead frames two of his colleagues with similar cameras.
+It is a mystery how he became adept at photography but the photograph below taken by Billy demonstrates his expertise framing two colleagues with cameras similar to his own,